-- A. Using the 5 selected employees/officials from procedure #9A under "Procedures Performed on the Town's Payroll and Personnel", obtain ethics compliance documentation from management and: - Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period as required by R.S.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and: - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
 42:1170.

 Performance: Observed ethics course completion certificates for the 5 employees tested.

 ii.
-Observe whether the Town maintains documentation which demonstrates each employee and official were notified of any changes to the Town's ethics policy during the fiscal period, as applicable.
+Observe whether the Town maintains documentation which demonstrates that each employee and official were notified of any changes to the Town's ethics policy during the fiscal period, as applicable.

 Performance: There were no changes to the ethics policy during the year.
-Exceptions: There were no exceptions noted.